batiste/django-page-cms/doc/placeholders.rst

 * Each placeholder with the **parsed** keyword defined will also have a note in the admin interface noting its ability to be evaluated as template.

-* If you use the option **as** you will define in the template's context with the content of the placeholder that you will be able to use for different purpose.
+* If you use the option **as** the content of the placeholder will not be displayed but a variable will be defined within the template's context instead.

 To clarify, here is a list of different possible syntaxes for this template tag::